justinmahar/react-kindling/README.md

 The following sections of the README are synchronized with projects generated from this starter using the included [updater](#updater).

+These sections are included for you in the README template.
+You can remove the `[lock][/lock]` tags around them to stop them from syncing with the starter.

 [lock:donate]::🚫---------------------------------------

 ## Donate